-The Saskatchewan Financial and Consumer Affairs Authority has a listing (January 2016) of 218 authorized insurers available to residents of Saskatchewan.
+The Insurance Council of Saskatchewan provides a list of authorized insurers available to residents of Saskatchewan.

 Benefits and eligibility vary between insurers and as such, the onus is on individual business owners to ask their insurance broker specific questions on the cost-benefits of various insurance coverage options that may be available.
-The Insurance Bureau of Canada provides online recommendations on key business related insurance options.
+The Insurance Bureau of Canada provides online recommendations on key business-related insurance.